Ben Siegel

 Yeah, it’s good to remember the things that early talent doesn’t know.
 And that’s a generation agnostic thing.
 That thing is just typical of anyone who is entering the workforce for the first time.
 You mentioned a couple of examples like, Oh, am I gonna get a laptop?
 How do I relocate?
 How do I find an apartment there, it’s really not the company’s job to teach you how to get on Zillow, or Craigslist, or Facebook marketplace or whatever to find a place to live.
 But you kind of have to with those, like you’re there.
 They’re making all those decisions based on you and your role.
 So there’s a little bit of like, you need to be kind of an early career consultant for these people.
 And like, teach them a little bit about how to how to work how to like, oh, yeah, make sure you when you get here to when you relocate to the city, you need this public transit pass, we have this stipend for public transit, you’re going to need us to get into work, that kind of thing.
 Or here’s how parking works, or just stuff that a mid career talent person, something that someone who has a few years experience in the working world just knows from having done it before.
 But it makes you panic if you’re 20 and a half years old, and you’re like how am I don’t have a laptop, I’ve been using this, these loaner computers for my college or this, like I go to the library all the time to get my computer, I use my phone to edit documents, all these things that they don’t know.
 Yeah, exactly.
 What do you think are some other things that early talent really desperately needs to know that companies do a bad job of telling them?

 Well?
 That’s a good question.
 I think it’s a lot of what we’ve talked about, to be honest with you just like the basics of showing up to work and how to even do that.
-I think what they want, that they aren’t getting, and this is a little bit harder to provide is is a lot of the like, just skills and how do I get better as a XYZ employee?
+I think what they want, that they aren’t getting, and this is a little bit harder to provide is a lot of the like, just skills and how do I get better as a XYZ employee?
 How can I start doing that before I even get there, like these kids want to be successful, they want to show up and impress you.
 They just don’t really know how to like ask those questions or do that necessarily, on their own.
 Some of them do.
 But generally speaking, I think they want to be kind of told, Hey, go do these things.
-This is going to help you, you know, come to day one very, very prepared to be a good employee here and be a good intern here.
+This is going to help you, , come to day one very, very prepared to be a good employee here and be a good intern here.
 I think that’s when I see companies doing that.
 Those are the one on top of all the other things right with the community and kind of proactively answering all these questions.
 Those are the companies that do a very good job of minimizing reneges and turnover in the early career world.

 Rob Stevenson 19:32

 Yeah, that makes sense.
 I just thought one dress code is one.
 Yep.
 Telling people what are the expectations to wear when I was making hires?
 I was like, mid level in my career.
 I was interviewing early talent, and they come into the for the interview, and they’re like in a full suit and tie that looks terrible because they’ve had to borrow it for this interview.
 And then I show up and I’m in like a T shirt and jeans.
-And I wish that the recruiting coordinator or probably you know me in that case needs to be like look, just give them a couple of guidelines like they don’t have To be in a full suit, a shirt with a collar slacks about nice shoes, like it doesn’t need to be crazy.
+And I wish that the recruiting coordinator or probably me in that case needs to be like look, just give them a couple of guidelines like they don’t have To be in a full suit, a shirt with a collar slacks about nice shoes, like it doesn’t need to be crazy.
 But these are things that you don’t know.
 And so what like, what do you do, if you don’t know, but show up in like the nicest outfit you can put together.
 And it’s like a little thing.
 But these are all parts of a company culture that you’re not telling someone, it just creates this discord from jump, and you can alleviate that if you put yourself in their ill fitting shoes a little bit, right?

 Yeah, I heard this the other day.
 I hadn’t even thought about this.
 But it’s kind of ridiculous that companies are having to do but I think there’s so little expectation being set on working hours, especially in certain industries, financial services being the biggest, where they’re literally getting calls from people’s parents, saying, Hey, why is Ben having to work 60 hours a week, and in March, he’s doing audit, right?
 It’s like, well, that’s busy season.
 And that’s how it goes.
 But it’s almost like you have to your point, setting his expectations for the talents, almost like now you have to start because Gen Z i guess is different.
 And they kind of were spoon fed certain things.
 Now you have to start setting expectations for the people around them, too, because they don’t know how to voice that to their parents or their girlfriend or boyfriend or whoever it might be which side start was like, pretty funny.
 But also a little ridiculous that companies are having to do that.
 Now.